magpie-ea/magpie-v3-docs/docs/00_getting_started/02_basics.md

 2. **global, experiment-level data**: this is information, like screen resolution, a participant's age or the experimental group that a given participant was allocated to, which is globally fixed across the experiment.

 Corresponding to these two kinds of data, magpie experiments have two internal data representations `trialData` and `expData`, which you can add information to at any time.
-At the end of the experiment, the data from `trialData` and `expData` will be merged, so as to give a [tidy rectangular data representation](https://r4ds.had.co.nz/tidy-data.html) (see example below).
+At the end of the experiment, the data from `trialData` and `expData` will be merged, to give a [tidy rectangular data representation](https://r4ds.had.co.nz/tidy-data.html) (see example below).

 <table>